 “Air Apparent: Amplifying the History of Air Playing, Air Guitar, and Air Bands in the United States.”
 American Quarterly.
-Forthcoming.
 70(4).
-Winter 2018.
+Winter 2018. (supplementary material from the article)

 “Out of Thin Air: Configurability, Choreography, and the Air Guitar World Championships.”
 Ethnomusicology.
 61(3).
 Fall 2017.